 When you’ve landed and arrived at your destination, you first need to find your way to your hotel.
 There are many taxis lined up outside the airport, but there is often a much cheaper option: Public transport.
 Between almost any airport and popular travel destination is a bus or train line that offers an airport express service.
 Check google maps for public transport or take a look at the website of the airport you are flying on about public transport services.

 2. Where to stay

-At most travel destinations there are loads of hotels, hostels and airbnbs.
-If you want to save some money I’d advice you to book a while in advance and preferably close to places you want to visit.
-If there are no accommodations available close to where you want to go, make sure your accommodation is close to the public transport, so the distance is not an issue.
-Check www.airbnb.com, www.booking.com or www.hostelworld.com for the best accommodations.
+At most travel destinations there are loads of hotels, hostels, and Airbnbs.
+If you want to save some money I’d advise you to book a while in advance and preferably close to places you want to visit.
+On the other hand, if there are no accommodations available close to where you want to go make sure your accommodation is close to public transport.
+That way the distance is not an issue.
+Check www.airbnb.com, www.booking.com, or www.hostelworld.com for the best accommodations.
 On all these websites you can filter the cost per night and the review score, helping you to select the perfect accommodation that suits your travel budget.